RUSA will develop a Business Plan to document fiscal strategies for the division. The plan will focus and direct these strategies:

 Potential of the project report to be published in RUSQ.

-RUSA Planning and Finance Committee will serve as the initial review board for all research proposals.
+RUSA Budget and Finance Committee will serve as the initial review board for any research requesting RUSA funding.

 Proposals that are not supported by the Committee will be presented to the full RUSA Board, but no further action need be taken.